laurap-dev/gradebook-docs/faq.md

 ### Do I need a license?

-Most features require a valid license from the Google Workspace Marketplace.
-The Support feature is available without a license.
-A free trial is typically available.
+Most features require a valid license which can be [purchased from Gdev Apps](https://gdev.app/product-page/gradebook-for-google-sheets-and-classroom/).

 ### What's the difference between Standard and Premium?